pacs-course/pacs-examples/Examples/src/GenericFactory/README.md

 to oblige the compiler to construct `c1` and `c2` and thus register the objects with identifiers "c1" and "c2", respectively.

 # What do you lean with this example #
-- An example of a generic implementation of the *object factory* design pattern.
-The key for a plugin-type architecture and, in general, useful when you have to select an element of a hierarchy of polymorphic object run time;
+- A possible generic implementation of the *object factory* design pattern.
+It is the key for a plugin-type architecture and, in general, useful when you have to select an element of a hierarchy of polymorphic object run time;
 - How the same class template can be used to create a "factory of functions";
 - The use of generic programming to build a model for various implementations;
 - The use of *variadic templates* to pass a variable number of arguments to a function;